ShingiNangombe/KAPy/docs/configuration/config.md

   - **`indicators`** *(string, required)*: Path to indicator configuration table, relative to working directory.
 See [indicators.md](indicators.md) for more detail.
   - **`periods`** *(string, required)*: Path to period configuration table, relative to working directory.
 See [periods.md](periods.md) for more detail.
   - **`seasons`** *(string, required)*: Path to season configuration table, relative to working directory.
 See [seasons.md](seasons.md) for more detail.
-- **`dirs`** *(object)*: Directories for storing output and intermediate files.
+- **`dirs`** *(object, required)*: Directories for storing output and intermediate files.
 Can be specified as either absolute paths, or relative to the working directory.
 See the [KAPy concepts](../KAPy_concepts.md) documentation for a more detailed description of these items.
 Cannot contain additional properties.
   - **`variables`** *(string, required)*: Directory for storing variables.
   - **`calibration`** *(string, required)*: Directory for storing calibrated variables.
   - **`indicators`** *(string, required)*: Directory for storing indicators.